howardliao0211/Semantic_Code_Search/README.md

 - Implemented the Transformer encoder and decoder.
 - Training time is too long.
 - **Potential Solutions**:
-  1. Study torch optimization for transformers.
+  1. Study torch optimization for transformers - Torch nested tensor can only be used for inference...
   2. Use huggingface API for transformers.

 ---